Dual enrollment bill clears Georgia Senate

-ATLANTA - A bill restricting student dual enrollment in high school and college classes in Georgia cleared the Senate floor Tuesday.
+ATLANTA -- A bill restricting student dual enrollment in high school and college classes in Georgia cleared the Senate floor on Tuesday.

 Sponsored by state Rep. Bert Reeves, R-Marietta, House Bill 444 would limit dual enrollment to 30 hours per eligible student for college or technical college courses the state-run student-finance agency funds.
 Beyond that, students would pay for classes out of their own pockets.